 Blorth History, Family Crest & Coats of Arms

 The name Blorth was first used by a Strathclyde-Briton family from the Scottish/English Borderlands.
-It was a name for a happy or cheerful person.
-Further research revealed that the name is derived from the Old English word blithe, which described a person exhibiting the aforementioned characteristics.
+It was a name for a happy or cheerful person having been derived from the Old English word blithe.

 Early Origins of the Blorth family